-Should You Use a VPN Browser Extension or a VPN App?
+Should You Use a VPN Browser Extension or a VPN App?4 min read

 Internet security is the new black nowadays.
 People all over the world are raising their concerns about their privacy in the web and are curious how to protect themselves.
-VPN’s are the most convenient way to achieve that.
+VPN software is the most convenient way to achieve that.
 Luckily, there has been no lack of them lately.
-Unfortunately, with the supply so abundant, a lot of users feel confused about the differences between specific VPN’s.
+Unfortunately, with the supply so abundant, a lot of users feel confused about the differences between specific VPNs.
 And the most common question we’ve been receiving from our customers is, “Whether to use a VPN app or a VPN browser extension?”

 The answer to this is, like always, “It depends”.
 Both VPN apps and extensions have certain strengths and weaknesses, and users should choose either one depending on their preferences.
 In this piece, you will find all the information you need to make your choice consciously.